Ulcerative Colitis ICD 10: Key Codes and Their Implications

 Other Complications

-Ulcerative colitis can cause a number of other issues, including:
+Ulcerative colitis can cause a number of other problems, including:

-Toxic Megacolon: A life-threatening disorder in which the colon expands excessively.
+Toxic Megacolon: A life-threatening disorder in which the colon expands extremely.

-Perforation: A rupture of the colon that necessitates immediate surgery.
+Perforation: A rupture of the colon that necessitates instant surgery.

 Extraintestinal manifestations include arthritis, uveitis, and skin sores.